 Adult students often must find a delicate balance between academic and family obligations.
 The university does not provide childcare at this time, but there are other campus and community resources to support parenting students.
+Click here for a printed copy of the resources listed below.

 Families seeking quality childcare can benefit from information provided by agencies and organizations focused on monitoring and improving child care in our community.
 Several such organizations exist locally and at the state level.